The Formosan Christian Church of Dallas

 a.
 The applicant shall complete the “Application Form for Membership”

 b.
-The applicant shall be interviewed by the pastor or members of the Executive Church Council to confirm his/her Christian faith and his/her agreement to the Church’s by-laws.
-The applicant shall then be recommended to the Executive Church Council for membership approval.
+The applicant shall be interviewed by the pastor or members of The Deacons to confirm his/her Christian faith and his/her agreement to the Church’s by-laws.
+The applicant shall then be recommended to The Deacons for membership approval.

 c.
 The new member shall be formally introduced to and welcomed by the Church congregation in a regular Sunday service.